acemod/ACE3/addons/dogtags/README.md

 ace_dogtags
 ==========

-Adds options to check and take dog tag from dead units
+Adds options to check and take dog tag from dead or unconscious units

 ## Maintainers